dxw/playbook/_includes/sections/work-we-do/hosting-and-supporting-services.md

 In tickets as in all things, we are mindful of dxw's [values](#our-values).

-Most clients' routine contact with us is via support tickets, so it's vital that our clients' experience of the support system is a good one, and also that they have a positive experience with us personally.
+Many clients' only routine contact with us is via support tickets, so it's vital that their experience of the support system is a good one, and that they have a positive experience with us personally.

-We are always considerate, and think about what style of response is best.
-For example, technical clients may appreciate short, information-dense responses, while non-technical clients might perceive that style as rude or dismissive.

 In general:

-- We are personable, friendly and helpful
+- we are personable, friendly, and helpful
-- If things look like they're going to get difficult or the client seems unhappy, we are honest and assume good faith
+- if things look like they're going to get difficult or the client seems unhappy, we are honest and assume good faith
-- If we screw something up, we take responsibility and apologise.
-If the client seems very upset, we let a delivery lead know.
+- if we make a mistake, we take responsibility and apologise, and if the client seems very upset, we let the account manager know
-- If we do become annoyed or frustrated by a ticket, we respond later or speak to a delivery lead about reassigning it.
+- if we do become annoyed or frustrated by a ticket, we come back to it later

 ##### Don't over-deliver